COMPUTIST Magazine Articles

 Scans of the COMPUTIST article are below.
 The images were copied from computist.textfiles.com, which legally hosts a large collection of scanned issues.

 Spelling note: the game itself put the word "SPIRADISC" on the screen, though many people seem to spell it with a 'K' on the end.
 I believe that computers use floppy disks, not floppy discs, but I feel compelled to use the author's chosen spelling.

 Other ArticlesDigging around a little, I have found the following:

 For those who may be wondering: I do not advocate software piracy; in fact, as a software developer, I advocate against it.
-I own well over 100 retail games for the PC, with not a single illegal copy among them.
+I own a few hundred retail games for the PC, with not a single illegal copy among them.
 I have, however, continued to explore copy protection technologies, and have provided analyses of a few in my CD-Recordable FAQ.